 \subsubsection{Na\"ive/output shift}

-Now the na\"ive shift is a bit more complicated than before.
+The notion of a `na\"ive' shift is no longer so na\"ive.
 We can again take $\Endo$ as a guide.
-Naively shifting it as an operad and then taking the PROP it generates we see that we are led to the following definition.
+Naively shifting it as an operad and then taking the PROP it generates we are led to the following definition.

-Given an $\SS$--bimodule $\O$, we let $\sout\O$ be the bimodule
+Given an $\SS$-bimodule $\O$, we let $\sout\O$ be the bimodule

 Just like in the case of operads (which is a subcase), one obtains slightly different signs in the associativity equations than one would expect for the induced operations.

 \begin{df} An odd (nc)--dioperad or PROP(erad) is the na\"ive shift of the structure.
 That is $\O$ is an odd PROP(erad) if and only if $\sout^{-1} \O$ is a PROP. \end{df}